 According to a study, Gotu Kola herbs contain a helpful substance called triterpenoids.
 These substances work by repairing tissue damages.
 If you have a wound, the triterpenoids in this herb will help increase the blood supply to a wounded region, which in turn improves the integrity of your skin and tissues.
 It is even good for scar prevention and decreasing stretch marks.

 The herb is an excellent item for relieving hot flashes and addressing problems with vaginal dryness.
 It also helps in decreasing the occurrence of memory loss and stress associated with menopause.
 It is also believed to be a great anti-aging herb and a good antioxidant.
 It works by promoting the integrity of the blood vessels and further increase the optimal production of neurotransmitters for better bodily functions in general.

-Since it helps in the promotion of the blood circulation, it can further aid in avoiding leg cramps and varicose veins.
-Once blood circulation in regulated, this means that the blood flows freely without needing too much pressure.
+Since it helps in the promotion of blood circulation, it can further aid in avoiding leg cramps and varicose veins.
+Once blood circulation is regulated, this means that the blood flows freely without needing too much pressure.
 Also, the fact that blood circulation is improved through this herb, it may be able to provide better oxygenation to the brain.
-This will result to having healthier brain cells and thus, promotion of intelligence.
+This will result in having healthier brain cells and thus, the promotion of intelligence.

 Possible Side Effects

 It may have unfavorable effects on specific individuals taking the supplement.
 It may cause the blood sugar to rise, so diabetic patients are advised to minimize consumption of this herb and its supplements.
 The same is true for individuals with high cholesterol levels.
 Cholesterol in the body may be increased following its consumption, so proper caution is advised.
 It may be best to consult with your physician if you are taking maintenance medications along with Gotu Kola products.